datamllab/rlcard/README.md

 ```

 ## Installation
 Make sure that you have **Python 3.5+** and **pip** installed.
-We recommend installing `rlcard` with `pip` as follow:
+We recommend installing the latest version of `rlcard` with `pip`:

 ```
 git clone https://github.com/datamllab/rlcard.git
 cd rlcard
 pip install -e .
 ```
-or use PyPI with:
+Alternatively, you can install the latest stable version with:
 ```
 pip install rlcard
 ```
-To use tensorflow implementation, run:
+The default installation will only include the card environments.
+To use Tensorflow implementation of the example algorithms, install the supported verison of Tensorflow with:
 ```
 pip install rlcard[tensorflow]
 ```
-To try out PyTorch implementation for DQN and NFSP, please run:
+To try PyTorch implementations, please run:
 ```
 pip install rlcard[torch]
 ```